intel/pepc/docs/guide-install.md

 ## Tab completions

 Pepc supports tab completions, but it requires specific environment variables to be set.
-Use the
-following:
+Make sure 'pepc' is in your '$PATH', and  use the following:

 ```
+# Assuming pepc was installed to '$HOME/.pmtools'.
-eval "$(register-python-argcomplete pepc)"
+eval "$($HOME/.pmtools/bin/register-python-argcomplete pepc)"
 ```

 Add this line to '$HOME/.bashrc' file to enable tab completion by default.